Hangman's Knot: Plot

-The following day, Kemper offers Matt a plan of escape in exchange for two gold bars.
-Giving Matt an Indian token, Kemper explains that his good trading relationship with the local Paiute Indians and this token will guarantee fresh horses and safe passage out of the territory.
-He also knows by the approaching clouds that a brief torrential rainstorm will soon arrive and supply Matt and his men cover for their escape.
-Matt agrees to the plan.
-Later, while Molly in another room, is caring for the seriously wounded Egon, Rolph tries to rape her.
-An enraged Matt stops him and beats him in a fistfight.
-When an angry Rolph tries to shoot Matt, young Jamie Groves shoots him dead, and Molly shows her feelings for Matt.
+The following day, Kemper offers Stewart a plan of escape in exchange for two gold bars.
+Giving Stewart an Indian token, Kemper explains that his good trading relationship with the local Paiute Indians and this token will guarantee fresh horses and safe passage out of the territory.
+He also knows by the approaching clouds that a brief torrential rainstorm will soon arrive and provide Stewart and his men cover for their escape.
+Stewart agrees to the plan.
+Later, while Molly is in another room, caring for the seriously wounded Egon, Rolph tries to rape her.
+An enraged Stewart stops him, and beats him in a fistfight.
+When an angry Rolph tries to shoot Stewart, young Jamie Groves shoots him dead, and Molly shows her feelings for Stewart.

 During the night, Quincey and his men have been digging a short tunnel under the station house.
 Just when they break through and reach a trap door in the floor, Cass stops them from entering.
 Frustrated, Quincey decides to burn the station house down and orders his men to torch the roof.
 As the fire burns through the roof, Kemper's predicted thunderstorm arrives.
 In the confusion, Kemper tries to escape with his two gold bars and is shot dead by the posse.
 When Cass sneaks outside to scatter the posse's horses, he is also killed.
-As Matt and Jamie prepare to escape, Molly begs Matt not to take the gold.
+As Stewart and Jamie prepare to escape, Molly begs Stewart not to take the gold.
 Outside in the chaos of the storm, Quincey and his men begin shooting at one another.
-Believing Matt told the truth about the whereabouts of the gold, the surviving members of the posse race each other into the night.
+Believing Stewart had told the truth about the whereabouts of the gold, the surviving members of the posse race each other into the night.

-With the posse gone, and respecting Molly's wishes, Matt and Jamie surrender the gold to Plunkett.
+With the posse gone, and respecting Molly's wishes, Stewart and Jamie surrender the gold bars to Plunkett.
 Margaret and Plunkett offer a home to young Jamie, who promises he will return.
-Matt also promises Molly that he will return to her after he is repatriated in Virginia, and the two embrace.
+Major Stewart also promises Molly that he will return to her after he is repatriated in Virginia, and the two embrace.